 Overview Of Intrepid_Timer's Trading Strategies

-My trading strategies are based on my proprietary trading system, which I call GreensKeeper.
-GreensKeeper is a weighted system that tracks a basket of currencies and commodities along with the VIX, moving averages and proprietary timing patterns.
-I have backtested this system through 2005 and it has passed all my tests as far as returns and ease of use.
+My trading strategies are based on my proprietary trading system, which is a weighted system that tracks a basket of currencies and commodities along with the VIX, moving averages and proprietary timing patterns.
+I have backtested this system through the middle of 2006 and it has passed all my tests as far as returns and ease of use.

-When applied to the Thrift Savings Plan (TSP), GreensKeeper becomes a low risk trading system because you are sitting in the G fund for most of the month.
-GreensKeeper will typically give two signals per month to enter the TSP equity funds.
-It will also give one signal per month to enter the F fund.
-When these signals occur, you will only be in each fund for approximately one week, on average.
+When applied to the Thrift Savings Plan (TSP), this system becomes a low risk trading system because you are sitting in the G fund for most of the month.
+It will typically give one signal per month to enter the TSP equity funds (C, S or I funds) and will usually give one signal per month to enter the F fund as well.
+When these signals occur, you will only be in each fund for approximately 1-2 weeks on average.
 This means that in most months you will be sitting in the safety of the G fund about 50% of the time.
-Even though you'll be making about three IFT's per month between the G fund, F fund and equity funds, being in equities for only about one week per month actually lowers your risk compared to being in equities for long periods of time, like a buy-and-hold strategy (L funds), where you are at the mercy of the markets.
+Even though you'll be making about three IFT's per month between the G fund, F fund and equity funds, being in equities for only about 1-2 weeks per month actually lowers your risk compared to being in equities for long periods of time, like a buy-and-hold strategy where you are at the mercy of the markets.
 Instead, you will be implementing your own risk management strategy by deciding when and for how long you are in the markets,

-Because my system typically gives two, sometimes three, signals to buy equities per month, returns with TSP will ultimately depend on which signal is chosen to follow and how one allocates their IFT.
+Because my timing system typically gives two signals to buy equities per month, returns with TSP will ultimately depend on which signal is chosen to follow and how one allocates their IFT.
 One can either follow the signal early in the month or wait for the one later in the month.
 Over 80% of my systems TSP buy signals will produce positive returns so it's a good problem to have.
-I will post the allocation and go with the signal that I believe gives the best opportunity to make the highest return for the month.
-I also usually go 100% into one fund or another, but others may chose to diversify more into each of the other funds.
+I will post the allocation and go with the signal that I believe gives the best opportunity to make the highest return for the month and I have indicators in place to tell me which buy signal to use for TSP.
+In this regard, my TSP strategy ONLY gives one buy signal per month, but it you miss that signal, my timing system itself could give another opportunity later in the month if you choose to wait for it instead of jumping in the following day and I will let you know all buy and sell signals that are given.
+This actually gives you more options over other TSP trading services that only offer one specific buy signal during any given month.
+If you don’t like the setup early in the month, simply wait for the next buy signal.
+I also usually go 100% into one fund or another, but others may choose to diversify more into each of the other funds.

 With my trading system, one could also trade individual stocks.
 However, I do not recommend this because individual companies have much higher risk than a sector or index fund with multiple stocks.
 If one really wanted to go this route, I'd recommend choosing several different companies to either long or short in order to lessen some of the inherent risk of investing in only one company.